 How to Stop Holding on to Character Defects

 Character defects on autopilot mean that they are the default stance when a negative situation arises.
-Depending one a person’s character defect, this may mean reacting with anger, resentment, or fear.
+Depending on a person’s character defect, this may mean reacting with anger, resentment, or fear.
 By learning to react less to problems that come along, someone is able to turn their character defect into positions of power.
-This is an important part of what rehab, and the recovery period, is all about.
+This is an important part of what inpatient drug rehab, and the recovery period, is all about.
 It doesn’t mean that the character defects go completely away, but that they are recognized, and reacted to in a positive way, and not a damaging one.

 Strength during recovery comes about by developing character assets that can counteract and override the character defects that have been present for years or decades.
 This isn’t something that happens overnight.
 It is a long-term process that involves failures before more and more successes take place.
 Part of therapy, or group support in NA, is talking about what is working, and what isn’t.
 Often recovery peers help a person see what their character assets are, by holding up a positive mirror.